Permafrost/Tundra/README.md

     provided to identify which value in the pipeline is to be formatted.
-  * `type` is the type of value the argument represents, and affects the [Java Format String] conversions available to the argument:
+  * `type` is the type of value the argument represents, and affects the [java.util.Formatter format string] conversions available to the argument:
     * `string` will convert the value to a `java.lang.String` prior to formatting.
     * `integer` will convert the value to a `java.math.BigInteger` prior